 Jeffery Bergman: Rarity and demand.
 It’s rarity and demand.
-If you go to your top luxury brands, they’re not going to be featuring heat treated Mozambique rubies or heat-treated Madagascar sapphires.
+If you go to your top luxury brands, they’re not going to be featuring heat-treated Mozambique rubies or heat-treated Madagascar sapphires.
 It’s all going to be unheated and when it comes to emeralds, the vast majority of them are going to be insignificant or no oil if possible.
-Minor at the very, very worst and then we’re talking [inaudible 00:27:13] strict criteria for your clarity enhancement grading by AGL Gübelin and SSEF, which their standards are very, very strict.
-There’s other labs, I won’t mention their names, but you got Gübelin, SSEF, and AGL, their grading standards are like this.
+Minor at the very, very worst, and then we’re talking [inaudible 00:27:13] strict criteria for your clarity enhancement grading by AGL Gübelin and SSEF, which their standards are very, very strict.
+There are other labs, I won’t mention their names, but you got Gübelin, SSEF, and AGL, their grading standards are like this.
 Other labs are kind of out here.
 And some are going to accordion, it depends on who brings the stone, depends on how the lab director’s feeling that day.
 Whether you get pigeon’s blood or not.
 Whether you get no oil or not, whether you get Kashmir or not.
 But that’s a different story.

 Interviewer: And there’s a lot of Bangkok blood in them, probably.

 Jeffery Bergman: Yes, yes, yes.

 Interviewer: So tell us a little bit about Shakiso emeralds that you have been involved in.